|

 the brushwood.

-all the goblins of Moria were chasing him."
+of Moria were chasing him."

 "Take him prisoner," said Legolas.
-"Bring him
+"And bring

-to me in the bastion."
+him to me in the bastion."

-Please gods, thought Berryn, sprinting across the uneven ground,
+Please gods, thought Berryn, sprinting across the uneven

-go back and admit to King Elessar that I have made a complete
+have to go back and admit to King Elessar that I have made a complete

 pox of it.